SS Empire Miniver

-The SS Empire Miniver was a British steam merchant ship.
+SS Empire Miniver was a British steam merchant ship.
 She was originally an American merchant, launched in 1918 as SS West Cobalt.
 During a brief stint in the United States Navy in 1919, she was known as USS West Cobalt (ID-3836).

 SS West Cobalt was built as a steam-powered cargo ship in 1918 for the United States Shipping Board (USSB).
-She was part of the West boats, a series of steel-hulled cargo ships built on the West Coast of the United States for the First World War war effort, and was the 11th ship built at Columbia River Shipbuilding Company in Portland, Oregon.
+She was part of the "West" boats, a series of steel-hulled cargo ships built on the West Coast of the United States for the First World War war effort, and was the 11th ship built at Columbia River Shipbuilding Company in Portland, Oregon.
 Though she was completed too late for the war, she was commissioned into the Naval Overseas Transportation Service (NOTS) of the United States Navy as USS West Cobalt (ID-3836) in January 1919.
 After her one overseas trip for the Navy—delivering grain products to Danzig—she was decommissioned in May 1919 and returned to the USSB.